 Wild Idea Buffalo meat has an omega3/omega6 ratio of 0.61, compared to 0.12 for grain fed buffalo (according to USDA)”.
 In addition to the information on the chart, our product was also higher in Vitamin B12 (3.2 vs 2.02), higher in Potassium (369 vs 347) and higher in Magnesium (25 vs 21.47).

-If you are opting for other brands of buffalo meat, insure you know the facts, as 90% of the bison raised for food are raised or finished in the cattle feed-lot model.
-They are being fed an un-natural diet, which includes, but not limited to: GMO corn, GMO soy, fast food waste (including bread, tater-tots, French fries), animal by-products such as chicken waste, and candy.
+If you are opting for other brands of buffalo meat, ensure you know the facts, as 90% of the bison raised for food are raised or finished in the cattle feed-lot model.
+They are being fed an unnatural diet, which includes, but not limited to: GMO corn, GMO soy, fast food waste (including bread, tater-tots, French fries), animal by-products such as chicken waste, and candy.
 This also means they are ingesting the herbicides and the pesticides used on the crops.
 To quote Michael Pollen “You are what you eat and you are what you eat eats too!

 Recently, I was listening to Dr. Mark Hyman on “The People’s Pharmacy”, on how our food is our medicine.
 I’m a newsletter subscriber of his and received a prompt to watch a YouTube of him being interviewed by his very funny comedian wife.
 They get right down to it and would recommend a listen if you have 30 minutes.
 You can check it out HERE.

-Note: One of the key takeaways in the above mentioned episode, was Mia Lux's (the host of show) shock about all the buzz about “grass-fed” beef when she moved to the U.S. Being a New Zealander, she thought grass was the only thing that all cows ate!
+Note: One of the key takeaways in the above mentioned episode, was Mia Lux's (the host of show) shock of all the buzz about “grass-fed” beef when she moved to the U.S. Being a New Zealander, she thought grass was the only thing that all cows ate!
 NOT…